tianhaoz95/developer-note/README.md

 ## Goal

-Gather and organize the rare but useful knowledge for developers.
+Gather and organize the rare but useful knowledge.

 ## Why?